 If a student must leave school early, it is necessary that he/she brings a note from a parent or guardian stating the reason for leaving, date, time, and who will be picking up the student.
 Before leaving and upon returning to school, the student and parent must check in at the Attendance Clerk in the office per Penal Code Section 627.
-Only those listed on a student's emergency card will be allowed to check a student out of school early unless the legal parent(s) or guardian(s) give permission to the office in person or in writing and must present a current, picture ID card at the front office.
+Only those listed on a student's emergency card and above the age of 18 will be allowed to check a student out of school early unless the legal parent(s) or guardian(s) give permission to the office in person or in writing and must present a current picture ID card at the front office.